Template Functions

 indent

-function indents every line in a given string to the specified
+The indent function indents every line in a given string to the specified

 indent width.
 This is useful when aligning multi-line strings: